 Something for you to ponder on!

-All these reasons for getting kids to do chores and help around the house means that they’ll grow up with a great set of skills that can only be of benefit to them throughout their lives.
+All these reasons TO GET kids to do chores and help around the house means that they’ll grow up with a great set of skills that can only be of benefit to them throughout their lives.

 Running a home is one of the main life skills you can learn, and it’s one of our main jobs as parents to give our children the skills to live independently.